hayden-burger/Pokemon-3-Return-of-the-Kingler/README.md

 ### Presentation and Paper

-Contains the presentationa and paper submitted for our final project.
+Contains the presentation and a tutorial for replicating our results.

 ### Scripts for HPC